Anthropology and Geography Field School Scholarship

-The Department of Anthropology will provide modest financial support for Colorado State University anthropology undergraduate and graduate students to support CSU Archaeology, Ethnographic, Land Change Science (Geography), or Paleontology (link to field school pages) Field School endeavors.
+The Department of Anthropology and Geography will provide modest financial support for Colorado State University undergraduate and graduate students to support Archaeology, Land Change Science (Geography), or Paleontology Field School endeavors.
 Funds shall be used to help cover necessary expenses associated with field school costs including tuition and supplies.
 Scholarships are made on a competitive basis.

 To be eligible for the scholarship, you must:

 - be a full-time graduate or undergraduate student enrolled in the College of Liberal Arts,

 - have an overall and in major 3.0 GPA,

 - be enrolled in one of the department's field school courses (**see more details below)

 - complete a 500-word essay describing the chosen program of study, your interest in the specific program, how the completion of the program will further your career goals, and how you expect to be affected by participation in such work.

 ** To enroll in field school courses, students must apply to an individual field school and then be accepted into the program and course.
 More information on the field schools are available on our website, including contact information for field school directors.

 Field school courses include:

 - Archaeology Field School: ANTH 260, ANTH 460/660 (summer course)